-Problem solving the natural way
+Problem-solving the natural way

 Erosion of the landscape can be a serious problem whether it is caused by wind, water (nature) or human activity.
-For many years the solution has been to pile quantities of stone, concrete or plastic membranes, nets or matts into the ground to try and control the degradation of soil……but there is a better way one that has seen a huge increase in uptake over the past 10 years or so.
+For many years the solution has been to pile quantities of stone, concrete or plastic membranes, nets or mats into the ground to try and control the degradation of soil……but there is a better way one that has seen a huge increase in uptake over the past 10 years or so.

 The use of natural materials to bridge the gap between bare or unstable ground and the natural stabilising effect of established vegetation has been fully recognised as an environmentally sound, effective and aesthetic way to solve potential erosion problems.

-We have all seen the results of large scale erosion cause by de-forestation and the same principle applies here, if there is no vegetation then the exposed ground is much more susceptible to degradation.
-The use of natural materials designed to allow the establishment of vegetation as a stabiliser is an extremely effective low cost way to prevent erosion plus it brings added benefits in terms of habitat creation and biodiversity, aesthetics (the materials look ok left uncovered) and reduced potential for pollution.
+We have all seen the results of large scale erosion cause by de-forestation and the same principle applies here if there is no vegetation then the exposed ground is much more susceptible to degradation.
+The use of natural materials designed to allow the establishment of vegetation as a stabiliser is an extremely effective low-cost way to prevent erosion plus it brings added benefits in terms of habitat creation and biodiversity, aesthetics (the materials look ok left uncovered) and reduced potential for pollution.
 Plants quickly provide sustainable long term erosion protection – stems and leaves absorb rain energy (reducing erosion from raindrop impact), slow down water runoff and trap sediment, and cushion the impact of foot or vehicular traffic.
-In most circumstances biodegradable erosion control is preferable to any permanent material such as plastic.
+In most circumstances, biodegradable erosion control is preferable to any permanent material such as plastic.
 Natural materials provide a much lower rate of soil loss boosting water retention which promotes vegetation growth.
 Permanent plastic membranes have a smooth slippery surface and no capacity to absorb and retain water, plus they look unattractive and do not degrade.

 How to stabilise surfaces prone to degradation?

 Concrete, stone, steel mesh and mechanically fixed solutions to erosion are often seen on large civil engineering projects such as road construction but for house builders, developers and landscapers at a smaller scale these are not viable options.
-For these users the most commonly available (and used) geotechnical solutions are synthetic woven or non-woven materials made from polypropylene.
+For these users, the most commonly available (and used) geotechnical solutions are synthetic woven or non-woven materials made from polypropylene.
 These products are ubiquitous from small handy packs in garden centres to larger rolls from builder’s merchants and are used to solve any number of problems from weed suppression to soil strengthening, ground stabilisation and erosion control.
 It’s worth a little diversion to look at their manufacture and use as it highlights why the shift to natural products has been so popular over recent years

 Natural vs synthetic: the problem with polypropylene

 Polypropylene can be used as either as a woven textile or non-woven spun fabric.
 Polypropylene is strong and very durable.
-It is highly resistant to photo degradation and will not decay for millennia and so appears ideal for use in ground as a barrier, but apart from its unsightly nature the very fact it has such a long life is an issue, and it all starts with the material itself, polypropylene.
+It is highly resistant to photodegradation and will not decay for millennia and so appears ideal for use in the ground as a barrier, but apart from its unsightly nature the very fact it has such a long life is an issue, and it all starts with the material itself, polypropylene.

 Most plastic is manufactured from petroleum the end product of a few million years of natural decay of once-living organisms.
 Petroleum's main components come from lipids that were first assembled long ago in those organisms' cells.
 So you could ask the question is, “if petroleum-derived plastic comes from biomaterial, why doesn't it biodegrade?”